benjamincrozat/content/posts/laravel-best-practices.md

 ### Keep migrations up to date

-Migrations are a way to describe your database in plain PHP code.
+Migrations are a way to describe your database schema in plain PHP code.

 See them as a phpMyAdmin, but with code instead of a user interface.